Quick Facts about Incontinence

 - More than 40% of women suffer from incontinence at some point of their lives.

 Incontinence may be noticeable around particular stages of a woman's life; it is a very common symptom of pregnancy, menopause, and postmenopause.
-Women begin producing less estrogen during menopause and these hormones help keep vaginal tissues, including the lining of the bladder, healthy.
+Women begin producing less estrogen during menopause, and this hormone helps keep vaginal tissues, including the lining of the bladder, healthy.
 Decreased levels of estrogen can sometimes cause tissues to deteriorate which may worsen incontinence.
 If it begins to affect a woman's daily activities, it is best to see a doctor to treat the underlying cause of urinary incontinence.

-It is often difficult to distinguish between the various types of incontinence, because incidents can vary from person to person.
-Urinary incontinence is not gender specific, as it can be symptomatic of underlying problems in both men and women.
-There are three main types of incontinence: stress incontinence, urge incontinence, and overflow incontinence; they are described in detail below.
+It is often difficult to distinguish between the various types of incontinence because incidents can vary from person to person.
+Urinary incontinence is not gender specific as it can be symptomatic of underlying problems in both men and women.
+There are three main types of incontinence: stress incontinence, urge incontinence, and overflow incontinence.

 It is important to understand the origins of incontinence.
 Continue reading to learn about the hormonal and non-hormonal causes of this condition.